 State Selection Beyond Delaware

 While Delaware remains the default choice for C-Corps, smart LLC founders in 2025 are looking to states like Wyoming or New Mexico.
-Wyoming is famous for its low annual fees and strong privacy protections, keeping the names of the LLC members off public record.
-New Mexico is an emerging favorite because it offers similar privacy benefits and an even lower annual fee structure, often a more cost-effective solution for a lean, remote operation.
+Wyoming is known for its low annual fees and strong privacy protections, keeping the names of the LLC members off public record.
+New Mexico is an emerging favorite because it offers similar privacy benefits and an even lower annual fee structure, often making it a more cost-effective solution for a lean, remote operation.

-2.The Compliance Gauntlet: New Laws for 2025–2026
+2. The Compliance Gauntlet: New Laws for 2026

-The Federal BOI Headache
+The Federal BOI Requirement

 The Rise of State-Level Transparency

-3.The Banking Barrier: The 2026 Address Problem
+3. The Banking Barrier: The 2026 Address Problem

 The single most frustrating and challenging step for non-resident founders is securing a US business bank account.
-The post-2020 regulatory environment has made it nearly impossible to open an account with traditional giants like Chase or Bank of America without an in-person branch visit.
+The post-2020 regulatory environment has made it nearly impossible to open an account with traditional banks like Chase or Bank of America without an in-person branch visit.

 Choosing the Right Fintech